 - In the Services module, click the name of your feature service.
 If you don't see your service in the list, it may be located in a folder in the Site (root) directory.

 - Click Feature Access (be careful not to clear the check box).

 - In the Properties section, click Advanced Options.

 - Select Qualify username with realm when applying edits.

 - Choose whether to use the default realm or apply your own.

 - In the Catalog tree, expand the GIS Servers node.

-- Double-click an administrative connection to your ArcGIS Server.
+- Double-click an administrative connection to your ArcGIS Server site.
 If you need to create an administrative connection, see Make an administrative connection to ArcGIS Server in ArcMap for instructions.

 - Right-click the feature service's associated map service and choose Service Properties.

-- Click the Feature Access tab in the Service Editor dialog box.
+- Click the Feature Access tab on the Service Editor dialog box.

 - Click Advanced Options.

 - In the Feature Service Advanced Options window, select Add realm to user name when applying edits.